testomatio/reporter/docs/junit.md

   </UnitTestResult>
 ```

-To upload an arbitrary file as artifact, print its path to console:
+To upload an arbitrary file as artifact, print its absulute path to console:

 ```c#
 Console.WriteLine("file://path/to/file.png");